MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-windowsexplorer.md

 * Disable view of file content snippets in Content mode when search results are returned
 * Disable ability to stack in the Context menu and Column headers
-* Exclude Libraries from the scope of Start search This policy will not enable users to add unsupported locations to Libraries.
+* Exclude Libraries from the scope of Start search This policy won't enable users to add unsupported locations to Libraries.

 - If you enable this policy, Windows Libraries features that rely on indexed file data will be disabled.
-- If you disable or do not configure this policy, all default Windows Libraries features will be enabled.
+- If you disable or don't configure this policy, all default Windows Libraries features will be enabled.
 <!-- DisableIndexedLibraryExperience-Description-End -->

 <!-- DisableIndexedLibraryExperience-Editable-Begin -->